 Similar problems are reflected in the comparability analysis for the reporting requirements.
-Despite a number of material differences highlighted in the Proposed Order between the U.S. and the EU reporting requirements for nonbank SDs, the CFTC preliminarily determines that the reporting requirements are comparable, again subject to conditions.
+Despite a number of material differences highlighted in the Proposed Order between the U.S. and the UK PRA reporting requirements for nonbank SDs, the CFTC preliminarily determines that the reporting requirements are comparable, again subject to conditions.

 Yet the sheer number and variety of conditions regarding financial reporting are the most compelling evidence that the requirements are not in fact comparable.
 The Proposed Order sets forth no fewer than a dozen filing requirements that must be met as a condition for the comparability determination.
-Some of them are understandable requirements that the banks must provide copies of items already required to be filed under the EU requirements.
-But others relate to regulatory filings that are apparently not currently required at all under the EU and therefore represent gaps in the EU regime.
-Among those are the filing of the aggregate securities, commodities, and swap positions information set forth in Schedule 1 of Appendix B (items 11); a statement confirming the truth of various filings (item 14); a margin report (item 15); a notice of noncompliance (item 16); a notice of insufficient regulatory capital (item 17); and notice of a long list of occurrences (item 23).
+Some of them are understandable requirements that the banks must provide copies of items already required to be filed under the UK PRA requirements.
+But others relate to regulatory filings that are apparently not currently required at all under the UK PRA and therefore represent gaps in the regime.
+Among those are the filing of the aggregate securities, commodities, and swap positions information set forth in Schedule 1 of Appendix B (items 12); a margin report (item 14); a notice of noncompliance (item 15); a notice of insufficient regulatory capital (item 16); and notice of a long list of occurrences (item 22).